anigbojohnson/ESL/README.md

 # ESL

-This project is designed to develop a library system which is meant to replace mainly most of the manual activities being carried out by user in my state Enugu Nigeria.
+This project is designed to develop a library system which is meant to replace mainly most of the manual activities being carried out by user in Library.
 The purpose of implementing such system is to meet the needs of patrons and librarian for such a system.
 The main objectives of this project are for patron to be able to check-in and checkout books and other material from the library on their own, the patron can use the search function to view catalog of